opencog/sensory/DesignLearn-A.md

 satisfiability algorithm must be fast, but also the bridge that is build mst be minimal or optimal in some way.

+### Minimization
 The words "minimal" and "optimal" make me personally think of minimal
 surfaces: soap bubbles, for instance.
-Geodesics in Rimannian geometry.
+Geodesics in Riemannian geometry.
 Assemblies of jigsaws do not have smooth differentiable structure, but still, some of the ideas carry over analogously, because there are several natural ideas of "minimal" for jigaw assemblies.
 For example: